tnukjns/go-transaction-rollback-sample/README.md

-# go-transaction-sample
+# go-transaction-rollback-sample

-This Go program demonstrates the importance of handling transactions and their rollback in SQLite.
+This Go program demonstrates the importance of handling transactions and their rollback in SQLite, particularly when a transaction is canceled.
 The program connects to an SQLite database, creates a table called users, and then attempts to execute two SQL queries in a single transaction.
-If an error occurs during the execution of any of the queries, the transaction is immediately rolled back, emphasizing the need for proper transaction handling.
+During the transaction, the context is intentionally canceled between the first and second queries, causing the transaction to be rolled back immediately, emphasizing the need for proper transaction handling in cases of cancellation.

 ## Requirements